 In August 2014, the District entered into power sales agreements with DEF for capacity and energy purchases with commitments ranging from 77 MW to 141 MW for calendar years 2016 through 2020.
 In December 2019, the District signed an amendment to the power sales agreement with DEF for capacity and energy purchases with an option for commitments ranging from 44 MW to 128 MW for calendar year 2021.
 In February 2020, the District signed an amendment to the power sales agreement with DEF for capacity and energy purchases with an option for commitments ranging from 77 MW to 124 MW for calendar year 2022.
+In August 2022, the District signed an amendment to the power sales agreement with DEF for capacity and energy purchases with an option for commitments ranging from 40 MW to 90 MW for calendar year 2023 and 17 MW to 110 MW for 2024.

 On September 13, 2015, the District entered into a Service Agreement for Network Integration Transmission Service with DEF for the period January 1, 2016 through December 31, 2020.
 In December 2018, the District entered into an extension of the Service Agreement for Network Integration Transmission Service with Duke Energy for the period December 2018 through December 2023.
+In February 2020, the District entered into an extension of the Service Agreement for Network Integration Transmission Service with Duke Energy through March 1, 2025.